 Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
 But, choosing the wrong provider early on, might mean drawing the wrong conclusions about recovery, and what's possible for your future.

 A stay for alcohol or drug rehab normally follows the sequence Detox > Rehab > Aftercare, but do you need all three?

 - Do you need detox, or rehab?
-(Be honest).
+(Be truthful).

 Detox beds can be found in hospitals, and virtually any clinic.
 But does their long term support match your needs in the longer term?
-Researching the most appropriate option for you personally, can yield big long term results in your sobriety, later.
+It pays to shop around here.

 More Than One Previous Detox?